 A student who is currently enrolled in a graduate program at another institution must complete the degree that the student is currently pursuing before being considered for admission to our program.
 Only under exceptional circumstances will a student be admitted without a degree from their current institution.
-In all cases, we require a statement from the applicant detailing the situation, along with a letter from the applicant's research advisor or department head.
+In all cases, we require the student to submit a complete application, including a statement from the applicant detailing the situation, along with a letter from the applicant's research advisor or department head.
 Any such student will be expected to begin our program as a first-year student, take all of our normal coursework, and join a research lab via our normal group-joining process.

 - International applicants must upload a copy of their passport.
 Additionally, Proof of Funding documentation will be required for students requesting a F-1 or J-1 visa.

 - You will be asked which research area specialization and program code you are applying to for admission; Degree Codes and research areas are listed below.

 There is an application fee of $70 for US citizens and permanent residents and $90 for all other applicants.
 The fee must be paid by credit card at the time the online application is submitted.
 These fees are non-refundable.

 Application fees are assessed by our Graduate College.
 As a result, individual departments are unable to waive the application fee.
 However, the Graduate College does offer several application fee waivers that you may be eligible to receive.
 Please follow this link for more information about application fee waivers offered through our Graduate College: Application Fee Waivers.

 Fields of Specialization for the Chemistry PhD Program (10KS0335PHD)

 (Please list up to 3 areas on your applications under "Specialization")

 Please contact us if you have any questions about the application process.